 At Bayer we are exploring different approaches to provide smart solutions.
-From research, to Digital Farming, to Drip irrigation, we are bringing technologies that will help reduce the total water used in agriculture while ensuring that farmers can still deliver food.
+From research to Drip irrigation, we are bringing technologies that will help reduce the total water used in agriculture while ensuring that farmers can still deliver food.

 Global Segment Manager Fruits & Vegetables and Insecticides, Bayer Division Crop Science

 By understanding how much water crops need; and supplying it in a smart ways like Drip-by-Drip irrigation we are improving water use efficiency, reducing the number of plant protection applications, and increasing safety by injecting the products via a closed system.
 Additionally, the targeted application of this systems designed in collaboration with Netafim, has shown significant improvements in root and plant healthy which translates into more nutritious food.